Enclave-Software/Enclave-Messenger/README.md

 # Open Source
  - Encsms is transparent, which means that you can check if the code interferes with your privacy!

-# Your Data Is In Your Control
- - You can delete your data by emailing us anytime!

 # Easter Eggs
  - Encsms contains easter eggs!